Emergency and Unforeseen

 Translation and Assistance

 Your application will be reviewed by 4Culture staff and the appropriate Advisory Committee.
-4Culture’s Arts, Heritage and Preservation committees are made up of cultural administrators and community representatives from all over King County who know the local community and cultural organizations.
+4Culture’s Arts, Heritage, Historic Preservation, and Science and Technology committees are made up of professionals and community representatives from all over King County who know the local community and cultural and science and technology sectors.

 You will meet with the appropriate committee for a brief conversation about your project.
 Each committee member receives your application in advance for review.